shuo-s-feng/web-server-on-aws/README.md

 After deployment, the following main resources will be created in your AWS account:

 - **CloudFormation** - Centralized management of all AWS resources related to deployment
-- **Elastic Beanstalk Application** - Container for the Node.js application
+- **Elastic Beanstalk Application** - Container for the web application
 - **Elastic Beanstalk Environment** - Runtime environment for the application
 - **EC2 Instances** - Auto-scaling group of instances running the application
 - **Application Load Balancer** - Distributes traffic across instances